Sword Advice for UK Police & Lawyers

 I know that police budgets are tight and I want to help the police and innocent people, and so I provide a pro bono/free service for police, responding as quickly and helpfully as my schedule allows.

-For law firms I do offer a report service for court cases.
+For law firms I offer expert reports for court cases.
 I can inspect seized weapons either in person or with photographs/video.
-In order to provide an expert report/assessment of the items I charge a flat fee of £250 per case (up to 10 seized items).
-If I have to travel somewhere to assess the items, then the travel and time fee is negotiable on a case by case basis.
+In order to provide an expert report/assessment of the items please get in contact for a quote.
+If I have to travel somewhere to assess the items, or attend court, then the travel and time fee is negotiable on a case by case basis.

 You can contact me at scholagladiatoriachannel@gmail.com